 Chair: Maya K. Peterson, University of California, Santa Cruz

 Thinking the Soviet steppe.
-A case from Central Asia Christine Bichsel, University of Fribourg, Department of Geosciences, Fribourg, Switzerland
+A case from Central Asia Christine Bichsel, University of Fribourg

-An unexpected guest from the Eurasian steppe in the American West: Tumbleweed/Perekati-Pole David Moon, University of York, UK/Nazarbayev University, Republic of Kazakhstan
+An unexpected guest from the Eurasian steppe in the American West: Tumbleweed/Perekati-Pole David Moon, Nazarbayev University

-Forest in the Steppe: Plans for the Dnipro wetlands Reclamation Anna Olenenko, Khortytsia National Academy, Zaporizhzhia, Ukraine
+Forest in the Steppe: Plans for the Dnipro wetlands Reclamation Anna Olenenko, Khortytsia National Academy, Zaporizhzhia

-Life in the Khanate of lizards and stones: literary and scientific narratives of loss and hope Flora J. Roberts, LIAS & LUCSoR, Leiden University, The Netherlands/University of Tübingen, Germany
+Life in the Khanate of lizards and stones: literary and scientific narratives of loss and hope Flora J. Roberts, Leiden University/University of Tübingen

 Session 10B “When the rivers run dry” A cross-continental journey of historical droughts, impacts and human response II